Skip to main content

 Bring your syringe or pen to room temperature before injection, as directed.
 Do not heat in the microwave, hot water or direct sunlight.

 These instructions are abbreviated and do not contain all the information you may need for safe and effective use of Dupixent.
-Review the full Dupixent information here, and discuss this information and any questions with your doctor or other qualified health care provider.
+Your healthcare provider will instruct you on the proper administration of Dupixent.
+Review the full Dupixent (dupilumab) information and discuss this information and any questions with your doctor or other qualified health care provider.

 References